MartinPassada/TDI-ProcuraYA/README.md

  Gmail
  Mohmal

+Update #24

+1. Attorneys tasks to be completed now will be automagically blocked untill they have sent file to corresponding location
+2. When this last chore it's done, attorneys will be able to report that task as completed
+3. Random fixes

 Update #23

-1. Mail warnings about files sended to place are now working as expected
+1. Mail warnings about files sended to location are now working as expected
+2. This last point is an individual warning to each file sended when user sends file/s, this warning has nothing to do with the other type of warning (global warning about tasks expiration date and whatever)

 Update #22